GDHadeel/ROS-Noetic-ROS2-Foxy-on-Ubuntu-20.04/README.md

 ### Install ROS Noetic

-Now, let's install ROS Noetic.
-For more details, you can also refer to the [official ROS installation guide](http://wiki.ros.org/ROS/Installation):

-#### Ubuntu 20.04 on VirtualBox
 If you haven't already, start by installing Ubuntu 20.04 on VirtualBox.
 Here's how:

 1. **Download Ubuntu 20.04 ISO:**